 Traveling home for Thanksgiving is a uniquely American tradition.
 On the Wednesday night before Thanksgiving, many friends gather around the country to catch up and reminisce.
 Often, this revolves around alcohol.
 This night is one of the biggest drinking nights of the year, and it can be a difficult time for those struggling with symptoms of addiction.

 Sometimes, it can be hard to find activities on Halloween for adults that don’t involve drinking.
 Those who use the holiday as an excuse to drink in excess might need to asses their own habits and explore the possibility of addiction.

 Another of the top drinking holidays in America is the Fourth of July, or Independence Day.
 Contrary to popular belief, this holiday doesn’t mix well with alcohol.
 Lots of people are swimming or operating boats, two activities that shouldn’t be combined with drinking.
 Plus, mixing alcohol and fireworks is a recipe for disaster.

 Don’t encounter another drinking holiday without the resources and support it takes to stay sober.
-At Serenity House Detox, you can begin the road to recovery.
+At Serenity House Detox & Recovery, you can begin the road to recovery.
 Call 866-294-5306 to learn how to live the life you deserve and celebrate holidays in a way that won’t put your health at risk.